 You may check a list of compatible floor buffers.

-If you want to ensure a beautiful, rich refinish on your project that will last for years to come, then you should follow these steps of sanding and recoating.
+Knowing how to sand polyurethane or other finishes is necessary if you want to ensure a beautiful, rich refinish on your project that will last for years to come.
+So, follow these steps of sanding and recoating and get it done.